DSCGracepoly/30daysofcode/README.md

-Day 10 Challenge
+Day 11 Challenge

-Day 10 challenge goes like this
+Day 11 challenge goes like this

-    Fetch Top 100 github users in Nigeria and display them on a web page
+    Modify your github web app to be able to filter by number of repositories, e.t.c

 What to learn